wahtique/dotfiles/README.md

   - [bat](https://github.com/sharkdp/bat) better pager than `less`
   - [fd](https://github.com/sharkdp/fd) better `find`
   - [cod](https://github.com/dim-an/cod) which is not necessarily needed but a nice tool all the same
+  - [exa](https://the.exa.website/) as a more colorful replacement to ls
-  - and also mostlikely stuff you already have like python and lua
+  - and also most likely stuff you already have like python and lua
 - Ensure github is properly setup
   - check here to setup ssh with your a rsa key
 - Fork this repo !